Meet the team

 Bachelor of Applied Science and Master of Physiotherapy Practice – La Trobe University

 Outside of work Isabelle enjoys making the most of everyday and is always looking to take on a new challenge.
-Lately, Isabelle has gained her level 2 cert in Ski Instructing, is training for an ultramarathon and spending time in the ocean swimming, sailing and “surfing”.
+Lately, Isabelle has gained her level 2 cert in Ski Instructing, has been running Tassies trails and training for her next triathlon.

 Emma Keleher